OWASP/www-policy/procedures/new-chapter-creation.md

 * [Chapter Policy](https://owasp.org/www-policy/operational/chapters)- the primary governing policies

 ## Process for New Chapter Set-up
-Creation of GitHub chapter repository and CRM record of chapter and leaders.(minmum of 2 leaders to start)
+The new creation of GitHub chapter repository and CRM record of chapter and leaders.(minmum of 2 leaders to start)

 [Start a New Chapter/New Leader](https://owasporg.atlassian.net/servicedesk/customer/portal/7/group/18/create/73) request subitted.
 * JIRA ticket NFRSD ticket # is created and received.